 It is important to remind people that they can participate in a discussion as well.
 One should also make people realise that they have the possibility to participate within an artistic dialogue if they are interested and have questions regardless of their knowledge base.

-How important was departure for your project?
+How important has the Vienna Business Agency been for your project?

 Do you have any favourite artists?

 I am fascinated by certain aspects of many people, but choosing a favourite artist would not be fair.
 I appreciate artists who look beyond their peripheries, who co-create or step beyond their very production.
 Franz West is a great example here.
 When one has played on such a high level, it either has to do with power play or humour.
 West reveals the humour quite obviously, which is why I appreciate his work so much.

 I appreciate institutions that are concerned with open space.
 For example when companies get involved within the art world, like the Essl collection.
 In this case an obsessed art collector who, thanks to the wealth accumulated through a hardware store, successfully gathered a significant range of Austrian art from the 20th century and became an active part within the contemporary realm of art.

 He was mocked by many at the opening of his museum, but nowadays he belongs to that very world.
 If one has a good team and is ready to listen to his or her curators, public-private partnerships can definitely work out.
 One should always take a closer look.

 Have you seen any memorable exhibitions in recent years?